anilkumbalam/tenet-content/articles/wp2-doppler-time-geometry.md

 >
 > **Ambiguity and Resolution**
 >
 > A single Doppler pass does not uniquely determine the beacon's location.
-Instead, it produces two possible locations---one on each side of the satellite's ground track.
+Instead, it produces two possible locations, one on each side of the satellite's ground track.
 This ambiguity arises because the Doppler measurement is symmetric about the satellite's path.
 >
 > Resolving this requires additional observations with different geometry.
 This can be achieved through: